ETCBC/Probabilistic_Language_Change/readme.md

 </p>

 ## Description
-The project addresses the longstanding problem of linguistic dating of the Psalms.
-We will investigate the novel idea of analyzing the text by elaborating on techniques and concepts from the analysis of social networks.
-Specifically, a probabilistic model (Markov chain) will be developed that captures the linguistic structure of the ‘textual network’.
+The project addresses the longstanding problem of linguistically categorizing texts in the Hebrew Bible using syntactic tendencies.
+We intend to test whether so-called Standard Biblical Hebrew books and Late Biblical Hebrew books exhibit enough internal consistency within the two groups to confirm the traditional divisions.
+We do this by constructing a Markov model of the clause, phrase, and part of speech tendencies for each book in the Hebrew Bible.
+We then measure the distance between books in order to cluster them based on similarity and dissimilarity.
+We hope to apply our model to texts whose date/origin of composition is debated.